 Then again, Revkin’s curiosity (“is there any evidence in all this…”) would have made him a bad Scientist™.
 He’d have been better off in a field like science.

 So when believalists tell you they’d love to find out that the infidels are right, they’re not being honest.
 They’re just being—what’s the word?—effective.

 I’m not suggesting, of course, that they don’t fear for the future.
 Of course they do.
 Their fear is palpable.

 What if climate change appears to be just mainly a multidecadal natural fluctuation?
 They’ll kill us probably …

-A lot of insane people in climate science, by your reckoning, Andy!
+[There must be] a lot of insane people in climate science then, by your reckoning.

 Having just sodomized a component of Andy’s belief system with a chainsaw—if I may say so myself—I now left him with only two reasonable choices.
 Reader, just for laughs, would you care to guess whether he opted to:

 2) or argue that my argument was wrong?